 This drug should be avoided in the elderly; omit first and review/find alternatives

-This innovative approach aimed at improving and facilitating the screening, prescribing and monitoring of drug therapy for older patients, is currently being developed in the area of Clinical Pharmacology in cooperation with the Division of Geriatric Medicine, Medical Division IV (Geriatric Center) together comprising the Center for Geriatric Pharmacology, at the University of Heidelberg in Mannheim.
-The FORTA Project is a two-part development program funded by the German Research Foundation, Grant Nr.
+This innovative approach aimed at improving and facilitating the screening, prescribing and monitoring of drug therapy for older patients, is currently being further developed in the area of Clinical Pharmacology at the University of Heidelberg in Mannheim.
+The FORTA Project was funded by the German Research Foundation, Grant Nr.
 WE 1184/15-1.
-This approach represents another advance in worldwide research efforts aimed at adding a new dimension to already-existing classification systems and negative listings of potentially inappropriate medications for the elderly
+This approach represents another advance in worldwide research efforts aimed at adding a new dimension to already-existing classification systems and negative listings of potentially inappropriate medications for the elderly.

-The Delphi Consensus Procedure for the FORTA List: this project, conducted from March-October 2012, involved the expert validation of the labels for 190 substances/substance groups aligned to 20 indication groups.
-The FORTA concept is outlined in a previously published article and the results of this procedure are compiled in the Expert Consensus Validation 2012 of the FORTA List.
+This project involved the expert consensus validation of the labels for 190 substances/substance groups aligned to 20 indication groups.
+The final list contained 225 items belonging to 24 indications.
+The FORTA concept is outlined in a published article and the results of this procedure are compiled in the Expert Consensus Validation 2012 of the FORTA List.

 The project involved the implementation of the validated FORTA List in a controlled clinical setting.
 The impact of the FORTA classification system on the quality of drug prescribing/screening, and ultimately on patient outcome, was tested on a total of 409 patients in geriatric wards in two German hospitals.
 Nearly half of the patients received standard care and the other half received standard care plus the FORTA method.

-The primary end point (FORTA score: a composite measure of over-, under- and mistreatment) was significantly more reduced in the intervention vesus control group.
+The primary endpoint (FORTA score: a composite measure of over-, under- and mistreatment) was significantly more reduced in the intervention versus control group.
 Moreover, both over- and under-treatment were significantly improved in the intervention group as compared to the control group.
 In addition, the total number of adverse drug reactions (ADRs) was significantly reduced by FORTA and activities of daily living and renal failure improved significantly.
-The results of the VALFORTA study are shown in a recently published article

-- Pazan F, Weiss C, Wehling M. The EURO-FORTA (Fit fOR The Aged) list: international consensus validation of a clinical tool for improved drug treatment in older people.
-Drugs Aging 35, 61-71, 2018
+Pazan F, Weiss C, Wehling M. The EURO-FORTA (Fit fOR The Aged) list: international consensus validation of a clinical tool for improved drug treatment in older people.
+Drugs Aging.
+2018;35:61-71.

-- Wehling M, Collins R, Gil VM, Hanon O, Hardt R, Hoffmeister M, Monteiro P, Quinn TJ, Ropers D, Sergi G, Verheugt FWA.
-Appropriateness of oral anticoagulants for the long-term treatment of atrial fibrillation in older people: results of an evidence-based review and international consensus validation process (OAC-FORTA 2016).
-Drugs Aging 34, 499-507, 2017
+Wehling M, Collins R, Gil VM, et al. Appropriateness of oral anticoagulants for the long-term treatment of atrial fibrillation in older people: results of an evidence-based review and international consensus validation process (OAC-FORTA 2016).
+Drugs Aging 2017; 34, 499-507.

-Further details in: Oelke et al. Appropriateness of oral drugs for long-term treatment of lower urinary tract symptoms in older persons: results of a systematic literature review and international consensus validation process (LUTS-FORTA 2014).
+Oelke M, Becher K, Castro-Diaz D, et al. Appropriateness of oral drugs for long-term treatment of lower urinary tract symptoms in older persons: results of a systematic literature review and international consensus validation process (LUTS-FORTA 2014).
 Age Ageing.
-2015;44(5):745–755.
+2015;44:745–755.